Umer Shareef: Illness and death

-On 10 September 2021, Pakistani television host and news anchor Waseem Badami posted a video of Shareef on Instagram where he requested the then Prime Minister of Pakistan Imran Khan facilitate cancer treatment for him overseas.
+On 10 September 2021, Pakistani television host and news anchor Waseem Badami posted a video of Shareef on Instagram where he requested the then Prime Minister of Pakistan, Imran Khan to facilitate cancer treatment for him overseas.
 Soon after the video came out, Indian singer Daler Mehndi also appealed to Prime Minister Imran Khan for immediate treatment for Sharif.
 On 11 September 2021, the government formed a medical board to decide whether or not to send him abroad for treatment.
 He was granted a United States visa for medical treatment on 16 September 2021 and the Sindh government also approved 40 million rupees for his treatment.
 Despite all these projects, on 2 October 2021, he died in a hospital in Nuremberg, Germany, at the age of 66.

 Influence and legacy

 Referred to as the "King of Comedy", Sharif is considered to be one of the greatest comedians of South Asia.
 Popular Indian comedians like Johnny Lever hailed him as "The God of Asian comedy".

-Leading Pakistani in show business and political leaders offered their condolences including Mehwish Hayat, Hareem Farooq and Imran Khan (Prime Minister of Pakistan).
+Leading Pakistani in show business and political leaders offered their condolences including Mehwish Hayat, Hareem Farooq and Imran Khan.